bert0ld/rsschool-cv/cv.md

 * e-mail: vanishing9@yandex.ru

-3. Summary
+3. ***Summary***

-I'm really into self-education, self-improvement.
-It's my passion.
-Unfortunately it may be a reason to me not
+I'm really into self-education, self-development directed to increasing the productivity.
+Following it I fell in love with running.
+Especially long distances like 10, 20 and more kilometers.
+And the closer I get to running a marathon, the more I understand the quote:

+>Motivation is what gets you started.
+Habit is what keeps you going.

+And i'm building a habit to study everyday and everywhere because even *small pause is a big chance to know something new*.

 4. ***Skills***